ankdeshm/dynamo_disaag_serving_gke/README.md

 ## 🗺️ Guide Structure and Deployment Phases

-The deployment is broken into five logical, sequential phases. **Please ensure you complete the steps in order.**
+The deployment is broken into six logical, sequential phases. **Please ensure you complete the steps in order.**

 | Phase | Description | Estimated Time | Guide Link |
 | :--- | :--- | :--- | :--- |